-Specific program expenses include expenses associated with the development of our most advanced product candidate, AL001, which is in Phase 1 clinical trials.
+Specific program expenses include expenses associated with the development of our most advanced product candidates, AL001 and AL002, which are in Phase 1 clinical trials.
 We also have expenses related to the discovery and development of future product candidates and separately tracked expenses related to programs that we expect to move out of preclinical studies and into Phase 1 clinical trials.
 We do not track personnel or other operating expenses incurred for our research and development programs on a program-specific basis.
 These expenses primarily relate to salaries and benefits, stock-based compensation, facility expenses, including depreciation, and lab consumables.